Talking to Your Children about the Coronavirus

 - Model composure – When I am on a bumpy flight, I always keep my eye on the flight attendant.
 If they are calm, I am calm.
 Children watch their parents every day in a multitude of situations.
 Even though you may be concerned yourself, it is important to model calmness when talking about the virus.

-- Limit news exposure on the coronavirus – Although the news can be helpful by keeping everyone informed, it tends to sensationalize current events to keep our attention.
-The news can have strong language and visuals that may be scary to a young child or lead to anxiety in an older child.
+- Limit news exposure on the Coronavirus – Although the news can be helpful by keeping everyone informed, some news outlets tend to sensationalize current events to keep our attention.
+Some news coverage can have strong language and visuals that may be scary to a young child or lead to anxiety in an older child.
 For this reason, it is best to limit this coverage when the kids are around, especially if they tend to be worriers by nature.

 - Try to catch when your child is looking for reassurance – I’m sure all parents can remember times their children seemed to ask the same question over and over.
 It’s not that they weren’t listening the first time.
 Most likely your answer made them feel better, and they may need to feel better about something over and over if it’s scary to them.
 Try to answer their questions in a consistent and calm manner without bringing up that they have asked this “a thousand times.”
 If you notice repeated reassurance seeking or you are not able to reassure them after several attempts, it might be helpful to seek extra support to help your children manage their anxiety.